go-hass/go-hass-cards/README.md

 ### Method 2: Manual Installation

-1. Download the latest `go-hass-cards.js` from the [releases page](../../releases)
+1. Download the latest release from the [releases page](../../releases)
-2. Place the file to your `www` folder in Home Assistant
+2. Extract the files to your `www` folder in Home Assistant
 3. Add the resource to your `configuration.yaml`:

 ```yaml